BOOKS FOR CHILDREN & OTHER WRITING PROJECTS

 Mike’s writing ranges from the eleven children’s books he has had published to short film scripts, stories for radio, recovery stories, fun and fact-filled school resources and creative writing projects with groups of children.

-His most recent books are the first five in the Museum Mystery Squad series.
+His most recent books are the six books in the Museum Mystery Squad series.
 Inspired by the National Museum of Scotland, and his love of mystery stories, Dr Who and Scooby Doo, Mike has created a team of three children (plus hamster Colin), who solve strange mysteries about museum exhibits.
 You’ll find pacy plots, riddles to solve, interactive puzzles along with some terrible jokes.

-The five peculiar and puzzling cases to solve so far are: The Case of the Moving Mammoth, The Case of the Hidden Hieroglyphics, The Case of the Curious Coins, The Case of the Roman Riddle and The Case of the Vanishing Viking.
-Each case has a mystery….
+The six peculiar and puzzling cases to solve so far are: The Case of the Moving Mammoth, The Case of the Hidden Hieroglyphics, The Case of the Curious Coins, The Case of the Roman Riddle, The Case of the Vanishing Viking and The Case from Outer Space…each time there’s a mystery….

-‘… a satisfying book.
 The characters are unique, intelligent, and likable.
 The museum setting is exciting and fun.
 The mystery itself is solvable by young readers without being obvious.
-There is also plenty of humour… This is an excellent and refreshing new mystery series for young readers.’
+There is also plenty of humour.
+This is an excellent and refreshing new mystery series for young readers.
 Manhattan Book Review (Case of the Moving Mammoth)

 Two more ‘Thistle’ books followed; ‘Thistle Sands’ and ‘Thistle Games’ where characters have a day at the beach (looking peely wally, getting mawkit and ending up on their bahookie!) and then go to the Highland Games (where people hirple and haver, cover their lugs and wear stookies!).
 And of course, everyone is ‘gieing it laldy’!